 Each documented case should display proficiency in completing a particular mode of comprehensive restorative or orthodontic phase II level of treatment in the diagnosis of the 4 categories of neuromuscular challenges recognized by OC’s training program.
 Advanced treatment planning knowledge and understanding are displayed in each case demonstrating the doctors effectiveness of how well each case was handled from Phase I stabilization to Phase II completion using objective monitoring systems, photos and monitoring forms as proof to assess the treatment effectiveness, stability of the following areas: 1) masticatory muscles stability, 2) occlusal stability, 3) TM joint stability, 4) Central Nervous System (CNS) stability and 5) other orofacial areas.
 (Objective Myotronics K7 scan data will be used to prove and quantify the quality of phase II treatment stability).

 Provide documentation of completion of at least one hundred twelve (112) continuing TMD education hours in the preceding five (5) years.

 Provide a letter of recommendation from a current OC Master or OC Diplomate or member of OC’s Advanced Credentials Committee.

 Case Documentation: What is required?

 OC’s Regulatory Review Board has established the following protocol for documentation and created OC Case Documentation forms for the Mastership Award.

-- Each case should involve document treatment of one or more of the following categories: 1) Cervical dysfunction, 2) TMJ primary, Class II division 2 and or Anterior open bite or a combination of the above.
+Each case should involve document treatment of one or more of the following categories: 1) Cervical dysfunction, 2) TMJ primary, Class II division 2 and or Anterior open bite or a combination of the above.

-Provide complete documentation including copies of pre-operative and post-operative lateral cephalograms, plain film tomography or CBCT/ICAT joint imaging in MIP and maximum opening.
+Provide complete documentation including copies of pre-operative and post-operative lateral cephalograms, plain film tomography or CBCT/ICAT joint imaging in MIP and maximum opening before and after treatments.